 - The server response time is REALLY fast (the biggest reason)(check your site’s time to first byte here)

-- Migrating a site from EIG/Godaddy leads to immediate speed improvements
+- Migrating a site from EIG/Godaddy and even WP Engine leads to immediate speed improvements

 - Siteground average load time is 1.3s (screenshot further down the page), giving most people instant speed improvements